 Immune response can be defined as a response of the body to an antigen that occurs when lymphocytes identify the foreign antigenic molecule and induce the antibodies formation.
 Lymphocytes capable of reacting with it and rendering it harmless —called also immune reaction.
 Overall, the immune system is comprised of various parts that performs various functions, from recognizing and acting against the invaders, or antigens, to working throughout the body to prevent infection, and finally to remember those antigens from previous attacks in order to put up an even stronger fight in future instances.

-Journal of Allergy & Therapy, Journal of AIDS & Clinical Research, Immunome Research, Journal of Immune Based Therapies and Vaccines, Paediatric Allergy & Immunology, Annual Review of Immunology, Trends in Immunology, Annals of the Rheumatic Diseases, Journal of Allergy and Clinical Immunology, Journal of Immunology, Journal of Virology, European Journal of Immunology, Journal of Leukocyte Biology, Journal of Autoimmunity and journal of International Immunology.
+Journal of Allergy & Therapy, Journal of AIDS & Clinical Research, Immunome Research, Journal of Clinical & Cellular Immunology, European Journal of Immunology, Journal of Leukocyte Biology, Journal of Autoimmunity and journal of International Immunology.

 Membrane transport regulates the passage of solutes such as ions and small molecules through biological membranes, consisting lipid bilayers that contain proteins embedded in them.
 Selective membrane permeability - a characteristic of biological membranes which allows them to separate substances of distinct chemical nature and allow certain specific desired substance to pass.
 The function of the selective membrane permeability is to regulate the transport through membrane.
 Membrane Transport can be through, Passive diffusion, Active and co-transport, Pumps.